sebastiankozub/QuestLine-ConsoleApp-BookingHotelRooms/README.md

 3. EntryPoint, Configuration, DI - split the responsibilities more & move some to class library projects to avoid dependencies eg. registering extension method AddDataContext()

 TODO MUST-TO:
 -------------

 0! business logic in services and handlers - DONE

 0! unit testing of business logic

+1. ILogger

-1. CommandLineHandlers:
+2. CommandLineHandlers:
 - change to ICommandHandler - in this layer code cannot have anything common with command line console - DONE
 - generic ones like: search, availability - collect into collection at the begining of the app - REFACTOR different approach to di configuration
 - easier/cleaner code to maintain in few areas then
 - CommandLineHandlerData - inherited to create common base imput poco parameter for Handle(CommandLineHandlerData commandData) method

-2.CONFIG JSON
+3. CONFIG JSON + Command Aliases class
 - use dictionary collection for command aliases

-3. Command Aliases class
 - finish command alias mechanism - extracting to new class and unit testing

 4. Better Exception messages and servicing throwing - lot of repeating messages & code